yjyao/practical-python/Notes/02_Working_with_data/01_Datatypes.md

 >>>
 ```

-Although you can’t change tuple contents, you can always create a
+Although you can't change tuple contents, you can always create a
 completely new tuple that replaces the old one.

 ```python